 • Have a B list.
 If you have any “Nos” from your nearest & dearest, send out a second round of wedding invites to friends who aren’t as close to you.
 This can be a bit controversial (n oone wants to be second best).

-• If you need any reassurance you are doing the right thing, follow the guest list flowchart here
+• If you need any reassurance you are doing the right thing, follow the guest list flowchart included in the guest list planner

 And for guests: don’t assume you are invited to a wedding, until you’ve receive a Save the Date or a Wedding Invitation!
 More guest etiquette tips can be found here.